 In partnership with engineering universities, Humanity & Inclusion aims to promote accessibility to public transportation for people with disabilities.
 The organization also raises awareness of road hazards to improve road safety.

 Universal Design & Case-Management

-Handicap International works with construction professionals to ensure that new buildings and other structures are accessible to people with disabilities.
+Humanity & Inclusion works with construction professionals to ensure that new buildings and other structures are accessible to people with disabilities.
 Following the 2010 earthquake, the organization built more than 1,000 accessible homes for people with disabilities.